pseudomuto/vagrant-pseudomuto/README.md

 ## Installation

-Create a new directory for your application and add the following to your _Gemfile_

 ```
-gem 'vagrant-pseudomuto', github: 'pseudomuto/vagrant-pseudomuto'
+$ vagrant plugin install vagrant-pseudomuto --plugin-source <gem_source>
 ```

-Then run the following:
+Create a new directory for your application and run the following

 ```
-bundle install
 vagrant pseudo-init
 ```